 How I Chose my EE Topic

-This was my journey to finding the perfect topic for my EE in English A Language & Literature HL: I knew I wanted to analyze how death was presented thematically and I wanted to work with the TV series Doctor Who, which has a lot of death in it and of which I’m a huge fan.
+I knew I wanted to analyze how death was presented thematically and I wanted to work with the TV series Doctor Who, which has a lot of death in it and of which I’m a huge fan.
 However, analyzing a theme in a TV show didn’t fit the IB criteria, so I had to change the subject.
-I googled a list of books whose primary theme was death.
-I came up with “The Road” by Cormac McCarthy and “Mrs Dalloway” by Virginia Woolf, and decided to compare the two to reach the word count.
+After googling a list of books whose primary theme was death, I came up with “The Road” by Cormac McCarthy and “Mrs Dalloway” by Virginia Woolf.
+I decided to compare the two to reach the word count.